JasperFx/jasper/documentation/documentation/getting_started.md

 While you may certainly build headless services with Jasper, it's pretty likely that you will also want to integrate Jasper into
 ASP.Net Core applications.

-If you prefer to use typical ASP.Net Core bootstrapping or want to add Jasper messaging support to an existing project, you can use the `UseJasper<T>()` extension method on ASP.Net Core's `IWebHostBuilder` as shown below:
+If you prefer to use typical ASP.Net Core bootstrapping or want to add Jasper messaging support to an existing project, you can use the `UseJasper<T>()` extension method on ASP.Net Core's `IHostBuilder` as shown below:

 <[sample:QuickStart-Add-To-AspNetCore]>

-See <[linkto:documentation/bootstrapping/aspnetcore]> for more information about configuring Jasper through ASP.Net Core hosting.
+See <[linkto:documentation/bootstrapping/aspnetcore]> for more information about configuring Jasper through the unified .Net Core `IHostBuilder`.

-## Your First HTTP Endpoint

-The obligatory "Hello World" http endpoint is just this:

-<[sample:QuickStartHomeEndpoint]>

-As long as that class is in the main application assembly, Jasper will find it and make the "Get" method handle the root url of your application.

-See <[linkto:documentation/http]> for more information about Jasper's HTTP handling features.

 ## Your First Message Handler